alexmarqs/my-reminders-serverless-api/README.md

 # My reminders using Vercel API serverless functions ⏰ 🚀
 [![Actions Status](https://github.com/alexmarqs/my-reminders-serverless-api/workflows/My%20reminders%20workflow/badge.svg)](https://github.com/alexmarqs/my-reminders-serverless-api/actions)

 This repository contains some serverless functions that I'm using to periodically remind me about personal stuff.
-I'm deploying these functions with the cloud platform Vercel.
+I'm deploying these functions with the cloud platform Vercel (internally they use the AWS to host functions as lambdas).

 Current API endpoints: